js2264/scRNAseq_Physalia_2021/README.md

-# Introduction to single-cell RNA-seq analysis
+# Single-cell RNA-seq analysis with R/Bioconductor

 This repository contains instructions related to the 2021 Physalia course entitled "Introduction to single-cell RNA-seq analysis".

-## Courses presentations and exercices
+## Courses presentations and exercises

 Course slides are available in the `Presentations` directory.